-- a) Locker Rooms

-- Fully equipped changing rooms of suitable international standard

-- b) Players' Lounge of a suitable size to accommodate all teams and support staff unless otherwise agreed by the ITF.

-- c) Public Address System

-- d) ITF Offices

-The ITF Representative and any other ITF staff (up to eight people) can be based in one office which must be equipped with at least one international direct dial land line telephone and high-speed internet access.
+- a) Locker Rooms - Fully equipped changing rooms of suitable international standard - b) Players' Lounge of a suitable size to accommodate all teams and support staff unless otherwise agreed by the ITF. - c) Public Address System - d) ITF Offices - The ITF Representative and any other ITF staff (up to eight people) can be based in one office which must be equipped with high-speed Wi-fi access.
 It must also have or be close to a laser jet printer and photocopying facilities.
-The Referee must have his/her own office which must be equipped with at least one international direct land line telephone and high-speed internet access.

-- e) Media Conference Room with easy access from the court and locker rooms. - f) On-Court Equipment Including but not limited to umpires chairs, singles sticks, measuring stick, players/captains' chairs (4 for Singles, 6 for Doubles), water coolers (on court) and a good supply of water, towels, scoreboards (one for each court), banners displayed in accordance with the manual, sun umbrellas (if required).
+The Referee must have his/her own office which must be equipped with at least one international direct land line telephone and high-speed Wi-fi. - e) Media Conference Room with easy access from the court and locker rooms. - f) On-Court Equipment - Including but not limited to umpires chairs, singles sticks, measuring stick, players/captains' chairs (4 for Singles, 6 for Doubles), water coolers (on court) and a good supply of water, towels, scoreboards (one for each court), banners displayed in accordance with the manual, sun umbrellas (if required).